Aguirre, the Wrath of God: Plot

-During the night, the remaining rafts are swept away by the rising river.
-Time has run out for the scouting mission, and Ursúa decides to return to Pizarro's group despite the danger from hostile Indians.
+During the night, the remaining rafts are swept miles off course by the rising river.
+Time has run out for the scouting mission, and Ursúa decides that they must return to Pizarro's camp.
 Aguirre leads a mutiny against Ursúa, telling the men that untold riches await them ahead, and reminding them that Hernán Cortés won an empire in Mexico by disobeying orders.
-Ursúa orders Aguirre arrested, but he and a soldier loyal to him are shot.
-Aguirre nominates Guzmán as the new leader of the expedition and rebels against the Spanish Crown, proclaiming Guzmán the emperor of El Dorado.
-A farcical trial of Ursúa results in his being sentenced to death, but Guzmán surprises Aguirre by granting Ursúa clemency.
+Ursúa orders Aguirre arrested, but instead, he is shot and restrained.
+Aguirre nominates Guzmán as the new leader of the expedition and has his men renounce their loyalty to the Crown, proclaiming Guzmán "emperor" of El Dorado.
+A show trial of Ursúa results in his being sentenced to death, but Guzmán surprises Aguirre by granting Ursúa clemency.

 Aguirre remains the true leader of the mutiny, so oppressive and terrifying that few protest his leadership.
 Only Inés has the courage to speak out against him.
-Knowing that some of the soldiers are still loyal to Ursúa, Aguirre simply ignores her.
+Knowing that some of the soldiers are still loyal to Ursúa, Aguirre ignores her.
+The expedition breaks up the rafts to make a single large one and continues on downriver.

-The expedition continues on a single, newly built, large raft.
-An indigenous couple approaching peacefully by canoe are captured by the explorers, and when the man expresses confusion when presented with a Bible, Brother Carvajal kills them for blasphemy.
-Guzmán dines on the low food supplies while the men starve, and has the expedition's only remaining horse pushed off the raft because it annoys him.
-Soon afterwards he is found dead near the raft's privy.
-After Guzmán's death, Aguirre proclaims himself leader.
-Ursúa is then taken ashore and hanged in the jungle.
-The group attacks an indigenous village, where several soldiers are killed by spears and arrows.
+An Indigenous couple approaching peacefully by canoe are captured by the explorers, and when the man expresses confusion upon being presented with a Bible, Carvajal personally kills them for blasphemy.
+Guzmán insists on being fed first while the other men starve and has the expedition's only remaining horse pushed off the raft because it annoys him; soon afterwards he is found dead near the raft's privy.
+Aguirre proclaims himself leader and has Ursúa taken ashore to be hanged.
+He orders an attack on an Indigenous village to obtain food, resulting in several men being killed.
 The distraught Inés walks into the jungle and disappears.

-On the raft again, the group of slowly starving, feverish men begin disbelieving everything they see, even when shot with arrows.
-The group stares in disbelief at a wooden ship perched in the highest branches of a tall tree, which Aguirre orders be brought down and refurbished, but Brother Carvajal refuses.
-In a series of final attacks by unseen assailants, the remaining survivors including Aguirre's daughter are killed by arrows.
-Monkeys overrun the raft as Aguirre imagines conquering all of America and founding an incestuous dynasty to rule over it.
+On the raft, the group of slowly starving, feverish men begin disbelieving everything they see even as arrows are fired at them.
+The group stares in disbelief at a wooden ship perched in the highest branches of a tall tree.
+Aguirre orders that it be brought down and refurbished, but Carvajal refuses.
+In a series of attacks by unseen assailants, all of the remaining crew except Aguirre, including Flores, are shot dead with arrows.
+Monkeys overrun the raft as a dying Aguirre imagines conquering the New World and founding an incestuous dynasty with his slain daughter.
+Picking up a monkey, he asks, "Who else is with me?"